 Lay out your medicines and make a daily dosing protocol list to stay on top of them -- especially if traveling through multiple time zones in one day.
 Do you use medication that requires multiple accessories like insulin?
 The right kind of pouch, such as Medicool's Dia-Pak Deluxe Diabetic Travel Bag, has thoughtful features to help you organize up to two weeks' worth of supplies.
-Don't forget to pack items, such as the LifeScan Logbook Diabetic, that help you maintain a proper regimen despite the rigors of travel.
+Don't forget to pack items that help you maintain a proper regimen despite the rigors of travel.

 Hit the Road, Jack

 The oil's been changed, wiper blades have been checked and the fossilized French fries have been vacuumed out -- the car's ready to roll; right?
 Maybe, but a few economical items will make the most of every road trip.
 Stander's Automobility Solution, for instance, features a clever swivel seat that enables occupants to twist and pivot in/out of a car.
 The kit also includes a handle that mounts tool-free to a vehicle's door latch for additional stability during vehicle ingress/egress.